kaabouc/traduction-anglais-to-darigaflask/README.md

-english to darija translator made by @ENSIASD students its pretty simple yet clever consists on using a very large dataset where it follows some rules for translation
+english to darija translator made by @FSTG in fielld irisi students its pretty simple yet clever consists on using a very large dataset where it follows some rules for translation

-made on 04/2024